mstrens/oXs_on_RP2040/README.md

 - Sbus signals
 - PWM signals to stabilize a camera on pitch and roll
 - different sequences of PWM signals (to control Servo or to generate an analog/digital voltage) based on Rc channel values
+- data's (telemetry and/or PWM Rc channels) to be logged on a SD card
 ### For telemetry, it can provide
    - up to 4 analog voltages measurement (with scaling and offset) (optional)
    - one RPM measurement; a scaling (SCALE4) can be used to take care e.g. of number of blades (optional)